zechnegli/IOSChallenge/README.md

 UI Design
 Storyboards have some benefits when we have tight deadlines for the project.
-However, it is aslo hard to maintain and build time will also increase.
+However, it is aslo hard to maintain and build time will also increase. swift UI: backward support
-So in this project, I created all layouts programmatically
+So in this project, I created all layouts programmatically with UIKit

 Navigation Mechinism
 I used coordinator pattern to handle navigation and flow between viewcontrollers.